1. I get occasional cold sores, what do you suggest?

 8. I had an outbreak before but forgot to report.
 Now I'm using the Target preparation again, how do I report this?

-The way to do it is to login and make a report "Have used" relating to the past outbreak.
+The way to do it is to log-in and make a report "Have used" relating to the past outbreak.
 Get all the way to the end, then click REPORT again and make another report making selections as they relate to your current outbreak.
-You should not have to re-enter your email address.
+You should not have to re-enter your log-in details again.

 9. I've found that Acyclovir tablets help reduce the discomfort and duration of an outbreak.
 Would it disrupt the trial if I take this alongside applying the preparation?